-Matthew’s passion for woodworking taught him early that planning and attention to detail are the keys to success.
-After all, once the saw hits the wood there is no turning back.
+Matthew has been writing software applications to solve unique problems for over 30 years.
+This practice has taught him that planning and attention to detail are the keys to success.
+After all, a single misplaced semicolon can bring all the code to a screeching halt.
 He applies the same principals to his work at Impact.

-He designed the first electronic brief submitted to the U.S. Court of Claims, provided database creation, management and repair services.
-He also created custom applications to solve a variety of common, and unique, trial issues.
+He designed the first electronic brief submitted to the U.S. Court of Claims.
+He also creates custom applications to solve a variety of common, and unique, trial issues.
+Most recently he has developed the software used for our DepoX TM transcript markup service, ExhibitMarker TM, and SlideScribe TM products.

-His expertise has been relied on by a number of multinational corporations and law firms including Cravath Swaine & Moore; Boies Shiller & Flexner; Weil, Gotshal & Manges; Johnson & Johnson; Pfizer; NCR; and American Express.
+His expertise has been relied on by a number of multinational corporations and law firms including Cravath Swaine & Moore; Boise Schiller & Flexner; Weil, Gotshal & Manges; Johnson & Johnson; Pfizer; NCR; and American Express.
 Some notable cases that utilized Matthew’s expertise include Vivendi Universal, S.A. securities litigation, Barnes & Noble v.
 Yucaipa, and Compuware v.
 IBM.

 Matthew was also instrumental in the international case of Republic of Guyana v.
 Republic of Suriname that resulted in the re-drawing of the countries’ territorial boundaries.
-With Matthew on your team, you can rest assured that he will measure twice and cut only once.
+With Matthew on your team, you can rest assured that his attention to detail will serve your team well.

 University of Southern Mississippi (B.L.S.)